 Dynamic Body Stretching

 “Understanding the physical health of your client is imperative to create a corrective program,” said McGrath.
-“We do range of motion and passive stretching to get the gradings to log into the software.
-Then once we get all the data, it allows us to apply our own knowledge to correct their imbalances.”
+“We do a range of motion and passive stretching to get the gradings to log into the software.
+Then, once we get all the data, we can apply our own knowledge to correct their imbalances.”

 Learn more about Dynamic Body Stretching through Dynamic Body Stretching.